codingMustache/codingMustache/README.md

 ## Joke of the Day

-What is the difference between ignorance and apathy?

-I don't know and I don't care.
+Why are pirates called pirates?
+Because they arrr!

 ## Daily Trivia

-Dutch computer scientist Mark Overmars is known for creating which game development engine?
+Which of the following is NOT a computer science algorithm?
- 1. Game Maker
+ 1. Float Sort
- 2. Stencyl
+ 2. Quick Sort
- 3. Construct
+ 3. Merge Sort
- 4. Torque 2D
+ 4. Bubble Sort

 <details>
   <summary>Answer</summary>
-  Game Maker
+  Float Sort
 </details>